illUMiNAl004/web102_prework/README.md

 * [x] Implemented a responsive design to ensure the website is accessible on all device sizes, including mobile, tablet, and desktop.
 * [x] Added a search functionality that allows users to quickly find a specific game by name.
-* [x] Incorporated a sticky navigation bar that allows users to quickly navigate to different sections of the page.
 * [x] Enhanced the overall user experience with an awesome, clean, professional, and minimal user interface that is easy to navigate.
+Beautiful ui and awesome accent colours!
 * [x] Applied CSS animations and transitions to make the website more interactive and visually appealing.
 * [x] Included a progress bar that displays the funding progress of each game visually.